hzhreal/HTTP-FileHoster/README.md

 ## Usage
 - Run main.py
+- Put in the host and port
-- Put the files you want to host in the "Storage" folder
+- Click the "Select folder" button and select the folder you want to host
-- Put in the host and port start server
+- Run server